mobicom24/RF-Diffusion/README.md

 **1. (Recommended) Google Colab Notebook**
   * Simply open [this notebook](https://colab.research.google.com/drive/16Em_iC5Fr154We-CkjCe9oxl3G7ieyWJ?usp=sharing).
 Under the ```Runtime tab```, select ```Run all```.
-  * Please wait for 20 seconds as the data are being processed.
+  * Please wait for 15 minutes as the data are being processed.
   * The figures will be displayed in your browser.

 **2. Local Setup**
   * Clone this repository.
   * Install [Python 3](https://www.python.org/downloads/) if you have not already.
 Then, run pip3 install ```-r requirements.txt``` at the root directory of ```/plots``` folder to install the dependencies.
-  * Run code files in ```/plots/code``` directory one by one and wait for 20 seconds as the data are being processed.
+  * Run code files in ```/plots/code``` directory one by one and wait for 15 minutes as the data are being processed.
   * In ```/plots/img``` directory, figures used in our paper can be found.